Beauty is the first test: there is no permanent place in the world for ugly mathematics. - G. H. Hardy

 Hi!
-I'm a PhD student in Department of Computer Science at Princeton University, where I'm extremely fortunate to be advised by Robert Tarjan.
+I'm a third year PhD student in the Theory Group of Computer Science Department at Princeton University, where I'm extremely fortunate to be advised by Robert Tarjan.

 Previously, I obtained my M.S. degree from Institute for Interdisciplinary Information Sciences, Tsinghua University.

-- Sixue Liu.
-Lower Bounds for Small Ramsey Numbers on Hypergraph.
+- S. Cliff Liu.
+Lower Bounds for Small Ramsey Numbers on Hypergraphs. [arxiv] [slides]

-- Sixue Liu.
-Chain, Generalization of Covering Code, and Deterministic Algorithm for k-SAT. [arXiv]
+- S. Cliff Liu.
+Chain, Generalization of Covering Code, and Deterministic Algorithm for k-SAT. [arxiv] [slides]

-To appear in the 45th International Colloquium on Automata, Languages, and Programming (ICALP 2018).
+International Colloquium on Automata, Languages, and Programming (ICALP 2018)

-- Sixue Liu, Gerard de Melo.
-Should Algorithms for Random SAT and MaxSAT be Different? [pdf] [slides]
+- S. Liu, Gerard de Melo.
+Should Algorithms for Random SAT and MaxSAT be Different? [arxiv] [slides]

-- Sixue Liu, Periklis A. Papakonstantinou.
+- S. Liu, Periklis A. Papakonstantinou.
 Local Search for Hard SAT Formulas: the Strength of the Polynomial Law. [pdf]